-Once an individual has decided to declare their candidacy, he or she should inform the Association CEO via a letter of intent.
+Once an individual has decided to declare their candidacy, he or she should inform Association CEO Bryce Schumann via a letter of intent.
 The letter doesn't have to be fancy or formal, but letting the Association know will place the candidate's name on the official ballot, and will give the candidate access to information about the election process, a list of delegates and two sets of mailing labels to the delegates and alternate delegates.